trifork/riack/README.md

 Pure C bindings for google protocol buffers.
 Download at http://code.google.com/p/protobuf-c/

-to compile protobuf-c you first need to install Protocol Buffers it here http://code.google.com/p/protobuf/
+to compile protobuf-c you first need to install Protocol Buffers find it here http://code.google.com/p/protobuf/

 On linux and Mac just do a